-Knowledgeable electricians maintain that smart meters fail to comply with the National Fire Protection Association NFPA Rule 70, with National Electrical Code NEC Section 240.4, and with National Electrical Safety Code (NESC) Sections 92D and 215B.
+Smart meters fail to comply with the National Fire Protection Association NFPA Rule 70, with National Electrical Code NEC Section 240.4, and with National Electrical Safety Code (NESC) Sections 92D and 215B.
 Washington law adopts in full all portions of the NEC and the NESC.
 See WAC 296-46B-010 and WAC 296-45-045.
 Smart meters are therefore illegal.

 All of us are will be harmed by excess electromagnetic radiation in the long term, although most of us are able to ignore it in the short term.
 We take medication to mask the symptoms.
-Some people really are electro–sensitive in the short term.
+Some people really are electro-sensitive in the short term.
 The installation of smart meters and the excessive broadcasting of microwave radiation and the creation of excessive amounts of stray current is a callous denial of their condition.
 The hypersensitive are the canaries in the coal mine, a warning that we too may soon be sickened.
-So we should pay attention to their reactions and not dismiss them as malingerers.
+We should pay attention to their reactions and not dismiss them as malingerers.

 The issue is not just smart meters or cell phones or Wi-Fis, or cell towers, or microwave ovens, or portable phones, or baby monitors, or security monitoring systems, or the increasing number of smart appliances in our homes, schools, and workplaces, or 5G.
 Instead, the issue is the total amount of electromagnetic radiation to which we are being subjected.
-No entity is keeping track of total exposure.
-Seattle should look at the big picture and calculate the total amount of radiation.

 Seattle should stop the rollout of so-called advanced meters, replace those already installed with analog meters, and ban deployment of 5G.